copenlu/academic-kickstart/content/project/explainability/index.md

 +++
 # Project title.
-title = "Stance Detection and Fact Checking"
+title = "Explainable Machine Learning"

 # Date this page was created.
-date = 2020-08-30T00:00:00
+date = 2019-10-01T00:00:00

 # Project summary to display on homepage.
-summary = "Determine the attitude expressed in a text towards a topic, and use this for automatic evidence-based fact checking"
+summary = "Explaining relationships between inputs and outputs of black-box machine learning models"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["nlu", "fact-checking"]
+tags = ["nlu"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""